Haunted Hayrides and Creepy Corn Mazes on Long Island

 Schmitt's Family Farm

-On weekends Benners farm offers a hayride dotted with spooky props that is appropriate for most children.
-They also have animals you can feed and a giant oak tree with a swing.
-On Halloween the fields are home to living monsters that caper and cavort and try to frighten the hay riders!
+On October weekends Benner's Farm offers a hayride dotted with spooky props that is appropriate for most children.
+They also have pumpkin picking, live animals and a giant oak tree with a swing.
+On Halloween night, a special "Haunted Hayride" takes place, where the fields boast living monsters that chase and try to frighten the hay riders.

-Bring your own flashlight to Fink’s Farm on Saturday evenings in October and tour this large corn maze by night.
+Bring along a flashlight to Fink’s Farm on Saturday evenings in October and tour this large corn maze by night.
 There are no scary props, just the fun of wandering among the rows in the dark.
-That all changes though on October 26 and 27 when the maze becomes spooky.
-Then on Sunday, October 28th 9am–5pm the kids can trick-or-treat through the maze, as well as join in the rest of the farm’s October weekend festivities for $13 per person.
-A portion of the weekend proceeds goes to the Dale Curtis Stolz Foundation, helping families in the local community with ailing children.
+That all changes on October 26 when the maze becomes spooky.
+The fall festival attractions offer plenty of fun for kids of all ages, including hay rides, an animal farm, pig races and a pumpkin slingshot.

 5698 Sound Avenue

 Bring along a flashlight to navigate this giant monster-filled maze.
 Although it's not usually filled with blood and gore, the scary creatures are definitely intense and not suited for younger children.
 The daytime corn maze, as well as other farm attractions, are perfect for engaging kids of all ages.

 1223 Main Road